-These Crispy Egg n’ Hash Brown Bites are a delicious way to start off your day!
+These Mini Hash Brown Omelet Sandwiches are a delicious way to start off your day!
 Crispy and cheesy…the best of both worlds.
 Great for a brunch gathering or if your on the go!

-So make sure you salt your patties well!
-Too much, and it’s ruined so be careful but don’t be shy!
+So make sure you salt your patties WELL!

-The best thing about these breakfast bites is the crunch factor!
+The best thing about these mini breakfast sandwiches is the crunch factor!

 To keep the crunch factor going strong, make sure to:

-- Not just throw the fried hash browns on a plate!
+- Not just throw the fried hash browns onto a plate to cool!
 Drain them on paper towels or better yet, a wire rack!
-I recommend this if you have!!
+I recommend this if you have one!
 Doing so will give you the crispiest result!

 - Take your time frying these babies!
 Adjust the heat as you go so you do not burn them.
 Medium heat is recommended.
 And once it starts to brown turn down heat.
-If you fry too quickly, the inside will be mushy.
+If you fry too quickly, the inside will be mushy and outside burnt.

 - Don’t assemble the sandwich while the hash browns or eggs are piping hot!
 Steam is the enemy and will make everything soggy.

-- If your taking them on the go, let them rest a minute or two before wrapping.
+- If your taking them on the go, let them rest a minute or two before wrapping in foil.
 Also, try lining your foil with parchment paper to help keep the crispiness!